Goals and scope of service

 - It is not provided with security and functional restrictions.

 - It is not a dynamic document.
 If changes are necessary, the modified electronic document is saved as a new publication.

 Submission and library indexing

 The bibliographic data can be entered by the users of the service themselves.
 A function for data import via DOI is available for this purpose.
 Alternatively, the data can also be entered manually.
 Writing access to the database is automatically granted to academic staff at the HafenCity University Hamburg via an authentication service (LDAP) provided by the IT department.
 All other authorized users have the option of creating an account themselves.
-The bibliographic data and the abstract are licensed CC-0 for subsequent use and further distribution (e.g. for library catalogues).
+The bibliographic data are licensed CC-0 for subsequent use and further distribution (e.g. for library catalogues).

 Additional work necessary for the publication, such as the acceptance and verification of electronic publications, is carried out by the HCU library or, for research data, by the research department or is supervised by arrangement.
 Research data can currently only be uploaded via the research department.
 For quality assurance, only research data generated in peer-reviewed research projects are published.